Berry-95/CTF-Writeups/Aarhus_2019/Web/LeakDB/README.md

 ----
 ### Solution
-The website allows a user to enter a password and then checks if this has been leaked by looking it up in it’s database.
+The website allows a user to enter a password and then checks if this has been leaked by looking it up in its database.
 The website can give three different responses depending on the input it is given.

 <p align="center">
 	<img width="30%" src="./error.png">